atulj10/Image-Procesing/README.md

 ## Author

--Atul Anand
+- Atul Anand

 ## License

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.